jorendorff/machine-learning/notes.md

 of `v(sock) - v(socks)` over many singular-plural noun-pairs, is mainly along a single dimension of the vector.
 I think it would make sense either way.
 It would be interesting to see how that plays out for the other relations Mikolov et al. used for evaluation in the original word2vec paper.
+Can you rotate the space so that each relation is on an axis?
+And if you do: then what?

 It seems clear that 300-vectors can record only 300 orthogonal distinctions for a given class of words...
 I wonder how much of the syntactic precision of GPT